mtoumeni/Maze/README.md

 e4 we move four squares east\n
 The maze is only saved if you haven't won.
 You can continue next time.
 You must choose a maze at the first start or after a victory.
+To start the game, run the roboc.py file

 ------ french version -------
 Bienvenue dans le jeu du Labyrinthe.